klwlau/LEEM-Fourier-Optics/docs/FO2Dconstants.md

 # Parameters in 2D FO Simulation

 ## Simulation Parameters
-`simulatingSpaceSize`: The 2D simulation space measure in nanometer(nm).
+`simulatingSpaceSize`: The 2D simulation space in both direction measure in nanometer(nm).
-`simulatingSpaceTotalStep`: Simulating space steps in each direction.
+`simulatingSpaceTotalStep`: Simulating space steps in both direction.

 ## LEEM Parameters
 `U_a`: Accelerating Voltage in eV